CliffS/copy-for-browser/README.md

 ## Usage

-In your `package.json`, your will need a section at the top level with the key `"browser"`.
+In your `package.json`, your will need a section at the top level with the key `"browserCopy"`.
 This should contain one or more keys which are destination paths for the files.
 Each key should have an array of file paths for the source files.